bahmed32/tweeter/README.md

 4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies
+- body-parser
+- chance
+- express
+- md5

-- Express
+- timeago.
-- Node 5.10.x or above